taikedz-mt/rspawn/README.md

 	* Players can request a new spawn point by typing `/newspawn` if they have the `newspawn` privilege.
 	* Players can set their spawn point by typing `/setspawn` if they have the `setspawn` privelege.
     * Players can assign a new random spawn for another player using `/playerspawn` if they have the `spawnadmin` privilege.

-In the case of a server, players can be given spawns very far from eachother, and maybe not meet anybody for a long time ...!

 KNOWN ISSUE - Any player not yet registered with a spawn point will be given a spawn point anywhere in the world.
 If applying retroactively to a server, this will cause existing players to be re-spawned once.